 The data dimensions system also plays a fundamental role in how the LSST processing pipelines are assembled and run; high-level pieces of algorithmic code called PipelineTasks declare the dimensions of their units of work ("quanta"), their inputs, and their outputs, allowing a directed acyclic graph (a "quantum graph") describing the processing to be assembled from a YAML declaration of the tasks to be run, their configuration, and a butler database query.
-Quantum graphs can range in size from a few tens of quanta (e.g., for the nightly processing performed on a single detector image) to millions (for a piece of the yearly data release pipelines), and serve as the common interface for multiple execution systems, including the low-latency nightly Prompt Processing framework and the Batch Processing System (BPS; M. Gower et al. 2022), which adapts quantum graphs for execution at scale by third-party workflow management systems like HTCondor (HTCondor Team 2024), Parsl (Y. Babuji et al. 2019), and PanDA (E. Karavakis et al. 2024).
+Quantum graphs can range in size from a few tens of quanta (e.g. for the nightly processing performed on a single detector image) to millions (for a piece of the yearly data release pipelines), and serve as the common interface for multiple execution systems, including the low-latency nightly Prompt Processing framework and the Batch Processing Service (BPS), which adapts quantum graphs for execution at scale by third-party workflow management systems like HTCondor and PanDA.